evalldor/pystematic/README.rst

 *A collection of tools that helps you to systematically setup and run reproducible experiments in pytorch.*

 CLI
-Build on Click
+Builds on Click
 Define experiment.
 Define args.
 global_entrypoint
-Run script
+running experiments

 Context